bdarcus/courses-intro-human-geography/topics/development.md

 to.
 And conditions of development exist in wider historical and geographical context.
 Of necessity, then, notions of development are highly variable, and often contentious.
-In part, then, we explore these issues in this module.
+In part, then, we explore these issues in this module; the traditional focus of [development geography][dev-geo].

 Related, if last module we examined the evolving geographic relationships between core (developed) and semi-peripheral (so called